ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>You’ve just landed in a new city, hotel booked, bags dropped, and ready to explore.
 But where to go first?
 That trendy coffee shop…</blockquote>

 <h3>4.
-Handling One-Time Events in Jetpack Compose: Channels vs. SharedFlow - <a href="https://medium.com/@ioannisanif/handling-one-time-events-in-jetpack-compose-channels-vs-sharedflow-e2a8bb18c35b" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Learned to Code Smarter as an iOS Developer - <a href="https://medium.com/@shobhakartiwari/how-i-learned-to-code-smarter-as-an-ios-developer-6342d3e852bb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ioannis Anifantakis`**
+✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>In Jetpack Compose, you’ll often deal with “one-time” events — ephemeral actions like navigating to a new screen or showing a toast…</blockquote>
+<blockquote>Early in my iOS development career, I thought my code had to be perfect — clean, optimized, and elegant.
+But reality hit me like a failed…</blockquote>

 <h3>5.
 Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>